alopezrivera/mpl_plotter/README.md

     - If no `preset_dest` is provided, `MYPRESET.py` will be saved in your root directory.
     - If no `preset_name` is provided, the preset will be saved as `preset_2d.py`.
     - By setting `disable_warning=True`, console output reminding you of the risk of rewriting your preset will be suppressed.
-    - By setting `overwrite=True`, every time your run the preset creation function, it will overwrite the previously created preset with the same name.
+    - By setting `overwrite=True`, every time your run the preset creation function, it will overwrite the previously created preset with the same name (rather inconvenient, but who knows when it can come in handy).

    This file has a `preset` dictionary inside, with all editable parameters inside it, and commented out.
 Eg: